the inspiration of scripture

 But then someone comes along and shows them an obvious discrepancy or contradiction, and they either stick their heads in the sand and refuse to see what is plain as day, or else they chuck the whole things into the trash, never picking it up again.
 But have we only two choices?
 Must we either reject the inspiration of the Bible or else blindly accept everything written as the word and will of GOD?
 Is there no middle ground?
 There must be.

-Consider some of the other things that scripture claims it is of vital necessity for.
+Let us briefly consider some of the other things that scripture claims it is of vital necessity for.

 - JOHN 5:46-47 For had ye believed Moses, ye would have believed me: for he wrote of me.
 But if ye believe not his writings, how shall ye believe my words?